428. Rory vs. Alastair: Are we spending too much on defence?

 I know people say it's like dealing with a king, but actually,

-Yeah, I know it's older than you think.
+Yeah, I know it was older than you think.

 I mean, I can't, you see,